jojo786/Sample-Python-Telegram-Bot-AWS-Serverless/README.md

 This project contains source code and supporting files for a [Python Telegram Bot](https://python-telegram-bot.readthedocs.io/en/stable/) serverless application, using [Webhooks](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks), that you can deploy with the AWS SAM CLI.
 You can run this for free - the AWS Lambda free tier includes one million free requests per month and 400,000 GB-seconds of compute time per month.

+# Versions
+- Python 3.9
+- python-telegram-bot 13.11

 # Architecture
-Requests come in via the Lambda URL endpoint, which get routed to a Lambda function. the Lambda function runs and posts back to Telegram.
+Requests come in via the [Lambda Function URL](https://aws.amazon.com/blogs/aws/announcing-aws-lambda-function-urls-built-in-https-endpoints-for-single-function-microservices/) endpoint, which get routed to a Lambda function. the Lambda function runs and posts back to Telegram.
 Logs are stored on CloudWatch.
 ![architecture](Architecture.png)

 It includes the following files and folders.